 Yet another challenge for galleries with a small staff is the lack of resources to create so much quality content.
 Today, you need to be a content-creating machine to see beneficial results.

 Digital marketing messages are no longer brand-centric.
 Your digital content must also communicate from the art collector’s perspective.
-For example, how does what you offer contribute to your collector’s image of themselves and values in life?
+For example, how does what you offer contribute to your collector’s image of themselves and their values in life?

 Adding a more human side to your digital landscape helps cultivate relationships with your cyber followers and can be entertaining.
 Giving people a glimpse of the people behind the gallery and the daily life of your artists and staff should be part of the story you tell.